target/lite-for-jdbc/README.md

 val propMap = model.propertiesToMap()
 ```

-Two optional parameters exist to fine tune the process. exclude will skip certain fields when creating the map.
+Three optional parameters exist to fine tune the process. exclude will skip certain fields when creating the map.

 ```kotlin
 val propMap = model.propertiesToMap(exclude = listOf("fieldOne"))
 propMap.containsKey("fieldOne") shoudlBe false
 ```

-And nameTransformer allows you to transform the keys in the map if you want to use named parameters that don't strictly
+`nameTransformer` allows you to transform the keys in the map if you want to use named parameters that don't strictly
 match the field names on the domain class.
 For example, if you want the named parameters in your query to use snake case,
 you could use the method as shown below.